I-League 2019-20: Wasteful Mohun Bagan held to a goalless draw by resilient Aizawl FC | Goal.com

 Things started to look brighter for Aizawl in the second half as the hosts saw more off the ball.
 But lack of creativity in the attacking third was not helping their cause.

-On the hour-mark, Vicuna brought on Salva Chammoro was brought into action to break the deadlock.
+On the hour-mark, Vicuna brought on Salva Chammoro to break the deadlock.
 But the striker did not have the desired impact.
 During the closing stages, Bagan used the flanks and put in several crosses but their deliveries lacked the quality to trouble Aizawl's defence.

 Aizawl will next lock horns against NEROCA on December 6 whereas the Kolkata giants will return to action against Churchill Brothers two days later at home.